-Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters
+${\bf Item~12.
+Security~Ownership~of~Certain~Beneficial~Owners~and~Management~and~Related~Stockholder~Matters}$

-The following table sets forth, as of March 31, 2014, certain information with respect to the beneficial ownership of our common shares by each shareholder known by us to be the beneficial owner of more than 5% of our common shares, as well as by each of our current directors and executive officers as a group.
+The following table sets forth, as of April 14, 2015, certain information with respect to the beneficial ownership of our common shares by each shareholder known by us to be the beneficial owner of more than 5% of our common shares, as well as by each of our current directors and executive officers as a group.
 Each person has sole voting and investment power with respect to the shares of common stock, except as otherwise indicated.
 Beneficial ownership consists of a direct interest in the shares of common stock, except as otherwise indicated.
-Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership (Common Shares) Percentage of Class (1) James Wu President, Chief Executive Officer, and Director 2 FL NO 28 Lane 231 Fu-Hsin N Rd Taipei, Taiwan" 23,985,862 3.91% Cheng Chun-Chih Director (Chairman of Taiwan Halee International Co.
-Ltd.) NO 3 Lane 141 Sec 3 Pei-Shen Rd Shen-Ken Hsiaung Taipei Hsieng, Taiwan 5,000,000 (2) Ho Kang-Wing Director 503 5F Silvercord Tower 2, 30 Canton Rd Tsimshatsui Kowloon, HKG 25,000,000 4.08% Dr. Shiau Tzong-Huei Director (Chief Technical Officer of Taiwan Halee and Chairman of TransAKT Taiwan Corp.)
-NO 3 Lane 141 Sec 3 Pei-Shen Rd Shen-Ken Hsiaung Taipei Hsieng, Taiwan" 1,000,000 (2) Taifen Day Chief Financial Officer 420 12 Ave N.W.
-Calgary, Alberta T2M 0C9 Canada Nil (2) Tsai Wen Chin President of Vegfab Agricultural Technology Co.
-Ltd. No. 362-6-7, Kaosun Road, Section 2, Yangmei City, Taoyuan 326, Taiwan Nil (2)
+Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership (Common Shares) Percentage of Class (1) James Wu Former President, Chief Executive Officer, and Director (3) 2 FL NO 28 Lane 231 Fu-Hsin N Rd Taipei, Taiwan" 23,985,862 3.91% Cheng Chun-Chih Former Director (Chairman of Taiwan Halee International Co.
+Ltd.) (4) NO 3 Lane 141 Sec 3 Pei-Shen Rd Shen-Ken Hsiaung Taipei Hsieng, Taiwan 5,000,000 (2) Ho Kang-Wing President, Chief Executive Officer, and Director 503 5F Silvercord Tower 2, 30 Canton Rd Tsimshatsui Kowloon, HKG 25,000,000 4.08% Dr. Shiau Tzong-Huei Former Director (Chief Technical Officer of Taiwan Halee and Chairman of TransAKT Taiwan Corp.)
+(5) NO 3 Lane 141 Sec 3 Pei-Shen Rd Shen-Ken Hsiaung Taipei Hsieng, Taiwan" 1,000,000 (2) Taifen Day Former Chief Financial Officer (6) 420 12 Ave N.W.
+Calgary, Alberta T2M 0C9 Canada Nil (2)

-The following table sets forth, as of March 31, 2014, certain information with respect to the beneficial ownership of our common shares by each shareholder known by us to be the beneficial owner of more than 5% of our common shares, as well as by each of our current directors and executive officers as a group.
+The following table sets forth, as of April 14, 2015, certain information with respect to the beneficial ownership of our common shares by each shareholder known by us to be the beneficial owner of more than 5% of our common shares, as well as by each of our current directors and executive officers as a group.
 Each person has sole voting and investment power with respect to the shares of common stock, except as otherwise indicated.
 Beneficial ownership consists of a direct interest in the shares of common stock, except as otherwise indicated.
-Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership (Common Shares) Percentage of Class (1) Directors and Executive Officers as a Group (1) 54,985,862 Common Shares 4.89 % Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership (Common Shares) Percentage of Class (1) Liu Ju-Wen 2nd Floor-2 No 8 Lane 80 San-Min Rd Song-San District Taipei City, Taiwan 39,119,400 6.38% Other holders of 5% or more 39,119,400 Common Shares 6.38%
+Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership (Common Shares) Percentage of Class (1) Yam Chi-Wah Chief Financial Officer Flat E 7/F Block 21 Laguna City Kwun Tong, Kowloon, Hong Kong 2,500,000 (2) He Jingtian Director 11 Jinghong Road Hujing Garden Daliang Shunde 528300 Foshan Gd China 15,000,000 2.45% He Jiaxian Director 11 Jinghong Road Hujing Garden Daliang Shunde 528300 Foshan Gd China 28,000,000 4.564% Tam Yuk-Ching Director 23 Sam Mun Tsai Road, The Beverly Hills Boulevard Du Lac, House 212, Tai Po, Nt Hong Kong 28,000,000 4.564% Directors and Executive Officers as a Group (1) 128,485,862 Common Shares 20.95% Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership (Common Shares) Percentage of Class (1) Liu Ju-Wen 2nd Floor-2 No 8 Lane 80 San-Min Rd Song-San District Taipei City, Taiwan 39,119,400 6.38% Other holders of 5% or more 39,119,400 Common Shares 6.38%